“Let now these intimations come

 Despite Steiner’s claim that he appreciated the intellect, he generally associated it with evil.
 In Steiner’s theology, Ahriman is a dreadful demon.
 [See "Ahriman" and “Bad, Badder, Baddest”.]
 Ahriman’s cardinal evil attribute is that he is “the supreme intellectual power: Ahriman.” — Rudolf Steiner, NATURE SPIRITS (Rudolf Steiner Press, 1995), p.
 167. Ahriman’s fiendish plots include this: “One of the things Ahriman wants for us is that we produce lots of libraries, storing lots of dead knowledge all around us.” — Rudolf Steiner, POLARITIES IN THE EVOLUTION OF MANKIND (SteinerBooks, 1987), p.
 163.

 Steiner taught that intellectual thought did not begin until 600-800 BC.
 It is, he said, a gift from Lucifer.
 [Rudolf Steiner, THE CHRISTIAN MYSTERY (Anthroposophic Press, 1998), p.
 117.]
-Ahriman, however, corrupted it.
+Ahriman, however, corrupted this gift.
 “Ahriman appropriated intellectuality ...
 Intellectuality flows forth from Ahriman as a cold and frosty, soulless cosmic impulse ...
 In reality, it is Ahriman who speaks [through the intellect]....” — Rudolf Steiner, ANTHROPOSOPHICAL LEADING THOUGHTS (Rudolf Steiner Press, 1973), p.
 98. We currently live in a materialistic age in which materialistic (intellectual) thinking prevails.
 This is a “necessary phase in the evolution of humanity.” — Rudolf Steiner, WALDORF EDUCATION AND ANTHROPOSOPHY 1 (Anthroposophic Press, 1996), p.
-235. Entering this phase, we surrendered old clairvoyant capacities, but we will attain greater clairvoyance when we move forward in our evolution.
+235. Entering this phase, we surrendered our old clairvoyant capacities, but we will attain greater clairvoyance when we move forward in our evolution.
 This is well, since “The intellect destroys or hinders.” — Ibid., p.
 233. The Waldorf curriculum is geared to the notion that children individually pass through the same phases that humanity has undergone collectively.
 Thus, students don’t develop intellectual abilities until they are well into their high school years, according to Steiner.

 We benefit from our current existence in a material realm where intellect is useful.
 We literally sharpen our wits, which can help us to sharpen our new, higher, "exact" clairvoyance when/if we develop it.
 But, ultimately, intellect is anathema for Steiner and his followers — critical thinking must be suppressed.
 "By intellectualising he [the seeker] merely diverts himself from the right path." — Rudolf Steiner, WIE ERLANGT MAN ERKENNINISSE DER HOHEREN WELTEN?, p.
 32. Steiner tells his followers, "You must not try to receive these insights in a sober-minded and intellectual way." — STUFEN DER HOHEREN ERKENNISNIS, p.
 66. The goal is to reach a stage at which "our thinking ceases." — Rudolf Steiner, MEDITATION UND KONZENTRATION (Dornach, 1935), p.
 33. [See http://waldorfcritics.org/active/articles/Hansson.html.]